Survivability Rankings for Middle Eastern Restaurant in Atlanta

 Of all the neighborhoods in and around Atlanta, Perkerson ranks #1 for opening a Middle Eastern Restaurant with 78% average chance of surviving more than 2 years, with the best locations offering 84% and the most challenging locations in Perkerson at 69%.
 The worst neighborhoods include Parkwood with 56% average chance.
 Our data shows that roughly 15% of top-performing locations sit in neighborhoods ranked below the city median.

-What Are the 10 Best Neighborhoods in and Around Atlanta to Open a Middle Eastern Restaurant?
+Where in Atlanta Should You Open a Middle Eastern Restaurant?

 Perkerson ranks #1 of 31 neighborhoods analyzed in and around Atlanta for Middle Eastern Restaurant survivability with a score of 78% as of 2026.
 The top 10 neighborhoods are: